fbpx Top

 Department/Hardware/Craft/General Stores

 Any store that is nearby is great to visit!
 You can always find things that you may need for a lesson or craft.
 The great thing about adult transition classrooms is that literally everything can be a teaching moment.
 If something breaks in the classroom, we fix it ourselves.
 If we need supplies for a craft, we shop for the supplies ourselves!
 Instead of spending my free time after school shopping for things I need for the classroom like storage bins, I will make a list and have my students come with me!
-Check out the Hardware Store Scavenger Hunt activity to incorporate during your trip!

-Vocational Training
+Vocational & Mobility Training

-If your students are ready to take the next step to become an independent individual, look into your local bus/train stations to have your students practice taking public transportation to places nearby!
+It’s also important to remember that mobility training is extremely important for our students who plan to work after graduation!
+Whether they use the public bus, train, or need to navigate the streets by walking or taking a bike.
+If your students are ready to take the next step to become independent individuals, look into your local bus/train stations to have your students practice taking public transportation to places nearby!
 You can either ride the bus as your CBI, or you can ride the bus to your CBI destination!
-Students can practice reading travel schedules, paying for their ticket, and travel etiquette.
-Check out these READING TRAVEL SCHEDULES TASK CARDS to help prep your students for the types of schedule they might come across at the bus or train station!
+Students can practice reading travel schedules, paying for their tickets, and travel etiquette.

-Thanks for reading!!
+Thanks for reading!

 You might also enjoy: